Sail the Greek Islands in style

 We will take a shower and freshen up to venture into this peaceful slice of paradise for a walking tour and winery dinner.

 Don’t expect Gucci shops or flashy bars here, Folegandros doesn’t even have public transportation or taxis, this is where slow travel takes a whole new meaning.

 Our wonderful host Stella, will give us a quick introduction into the island as we walk the small and cozy streets of one of the main villages.
 We will then have some free time to do some shopping, or enjoy the beautiful simple life of the small islands.

 For dinner, we will share a casual set-up at a local winery where we will taste seasonal dishes with great local wines grown right on the island in a stone patio surrounded by olive trees.

 We will share lively conversation under the starry skies and then have some free time to wander the little village streets some more.

 We will return to the yacht after dinner and perhaps enjoy another drink at the bar.

-Inclusions: Breakfast onboard, BBQ lunch at Polyegos, dinner and wine, family style, at Domaine Paliomylos, transfers from the yacht to the village and back, overnight in your chosen cabin.
+Inclusions: Breakfast onboard, BBQ lunch at Polyegos, dinner and wine, family style, transfers from the yacht to the village and back, overnight in your chosen cabin.